 The following table details the sensitivity to a 10% increase and decrease in the relevant currency against the respective functional currencies of the entities in the Group.
+10% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
 The sensitivity analysis below includes only significant outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 10% change in foreign currency rates.